-The whole of a motorcycle engine’s output is to rotate the chain and of course ultimately the rear wheel.
+The whole of a motorcycle engine’s output is to rotate the chain and, of course, the rear wheel.
 That’s a lot of power and stress against a relatively small surface area of moving metals.

-Needless to say, under such pressure, the chain should always be kept in its very best condition.
+Under such pressure, the chain should always be kept in its best condition.

 Excessive build-up can lower performance and effectiveness.